-With Term Life, you can choose exactly how long you will be covered.
-Some of our clients find it helpful to match their coverage length with various milestones, like paying off a mortgage or their kids finishing school.
-Whatever your needs are, you can build a custom policy—and you can convert to a permanent policy later on.
+With term life, you can choose exactly how long you will be covered.
+Some of our clients find it helpful to match their coverage length with various milestones, like paying off a mortgage or seeing their children through college.
+Whatever your needs are, you can build a custom term policy and convert to a permanent policy later.

-This is the right choice for people who need protection for a defined period of time and may want to convert to a permanent policy in the near future.
-Premiums start out lower than a level premium product and then gradually increase each year for as long as you choose to keep your coverage.
+This may be the right choice for people who need protection at the lowest initial cost and may want to convert to a permanent policy soon.
+Premiums start out lower than those for a level premium product, and then they gradually increase each year for as long as you choose to keep your coverage.

 You might consider this product if you want predictable payments.
-You can lock in level premiums for 10 to 20 years, and make plans knowing your payments won’t change.
+You can lock in level premiums for 10 to 20 years and make plans knowing your payments won’t change.
 After the level premium paying period ends, if you want to keep the coverage, premiums will increase annually.